An Empirical Study on Bug Severity Estimation using Source Code Metrics and Static Analysis: Study Setup

 \textbf{McClure (ML)}: McClure \cite{mcclure1978model,kafura1987use} was proposed as an improvement over McCabe.
 Unlike McCabe, McClure considers the number of control variables, and the number of comparisons in a predicate, which is not supported by McCabe.
 Intuitively, a predicate with multiple comparisons and multiple control variables would be more complex, and thus more bug-prone, than a predicate with only one comparison or only a single control variable.

 \textbf{Nested Block Depth (NBD)}: McCabe and McClure do not consider nested depth.
-According to these metrics, there is no difference between two code snippets containing two identical for loops if they are arranged serially or nested.
+According to these metrics, there is no difference between two code snippets containing two identical \textit{for} loops if they are arranged serially or nested.
 NBD~\cite{kasto2013measuring,alenezi2019impact,zaw2020software} has been studied alongside McCabe and McClure to alleviate this issue.

 \textbf{Proxy Indentation (PI)}: Since McCabe-like complexity measures require a language-specific parser (for finding the predicates), Hindle et al. \cite{hindle2008reading} proposed Proxy Indentation metric as a proxy for McCabe-like complexity metrics.
 It was shown that, for measuring complexity, indentation measurement can perform very similar to more complex measurements such as McCabe, without requiring a language-specific parser.
 Indentation measurement is done for each line, and then an aggregated value is calculated for the whole program component (e.g., a method).
-Hindle et al. showed that the standard deviation as an aggregated value outperforms mean, median or max.
+Hindle et al. showed that the standard deviation as an aggregated value outperforms the mean, median, or max.
+Therefore, we only use the standard deviation form, as was also done by Chowdhury et al.~\cite{chowdhury2022revisiting}.

-\textbf{FanOut (FO)}: This metric calculates the total number of methods called a given method.
+\textbf{FanOut (FO)}: This metric calculates the total number of methods called by a given method.
 This provides an estimate of the coupling---i.e., dependency of a particular method on other methods.
 It is observed that code components that are highly coupled are less maintainable and bug-prone~\cite{mo2016decoupling,alomar2019impact}.

 \textbf{Readability (R)}: This metric combines different code features to calculate a single value for estimating code readability.
 We used the readability metric proposed by Buse et al.~\cite{buse2009learning} which generates a readability score for a given method.
 The readability scores range from 0 to 1 for specifying least readable code to most readable code, respectively.
 The authors concluded that this metric has a significant level of correlation with defects, code churn, and self-reported stability.